vchibrikov/STFGEN/README.md

 z_positions = []
 fiber_indices = []
 ```
-### Define function to check overlay of the beads of different values
+### Defining function to check overlay of the beads of different values
 > Current script allows overlay of the beads of the same fiber, assuming it as an interbead junction.
 However, bead overlay of the different fibers if restricted, so that the minimum distance between the beads of different fibers equals to two radii and some cutoff distance.
 Cutoff distance defines closes distance between the bead edges.
 ```
 # Function to check beads of different fibers overlap